aramosg/stock-analysis/README.md

-# Kickstarting with Excel
+# Module 2 - Excel VBA - Stock Analysis with VBA

 ## Overview of Project
-Type here the overiew of the Project
+The purpose of this project is to analyze a set of data containing

 ### Purpose
 Type here the purpose of the Project